AxaFrance/react-toolkit/examples/README.md

 React is thought to help developper to develop in **Functionnal** way !

 - Prefer to code using [**Pure Function**](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976).
 Pure function are easy to code and test.
-- Do not mock in you [Unit Test](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a).
+- Do not use mock in your [Unit Test](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a).
 Functional code do not require mocks.
 - Prefer code pure function in TDD
 - React component should be stateless